-The effective date for this IFP is January 31, 2023.
-Future updates will be submitted to FHWA by May 1st each subsequent year through substantial completion.
+The effective date for this IFP is January 1, 2024.
+This IFP effective date is to accommodate the letting in July 2024.
+Future updates will be submitted to FHWA by November 30th each subsequent year through substantial completion with an effective date of September 1.
+This change will allow the Project Sponsor to manage the financial plans workload.